White House Broke From 'Normal Process' Handling Trump-Ukraine Call, Witness Said

 The "drug deal"

-Hill, a well-known specialist in Russia and its president, Vladimir Putin, told investigators that she too objected to the Ukraine strategy and why: It imperiled U.S. assistance to an ally in Ukraine was helpful to the adversary, in Russia.
+Hill — a well-known specialist in Russia and the country's president, Vladimir Putin — told investigators that she too objected to the Ukraine strategy and why: It imperiled U.S. assistance to an ally in Ukraine and was helpful to an adversary, in Russia.

+"If Ukraine suddenly becomes, as it certainly appears to be, on the track of being a partisan issue, and we can't have a serious nonpartisan or bipartisan discussion about what the U.S. national security interest in it is, then that's a problem," Hill said.

+Bolton, meanwhile, had been summoned to talk with impeachment investigators but declined and isn't expected to comply.

-Hill also is another witness who has characterized Bolton's concerns about the Ukraine affair, which she said he called a "drug deal" and of which she said he wanted no part.
+So Hill's testimony has been a key source of characterizations about Bolton's concerns with the Ukraine affair, which she said he called a "drug deal" and of which she said he wanted no part.

 Bolton also warned others inside the national security council that Trump's personal lawyer, Rudy Giuliani, was a "hand grenade," according to Hill's account.
+Other witnesses at the inquiry have said Giuliani appeared to be conducting a Ukraine foreign policy that was often at odds with U.S. interests.

+"I was extremely concerned that whatever it was that Mr. Giuliani was doing might not be legal," Hill said at her closed-door deposition Oct.
+14, according to the transcript released Friday.